 Living in Denmark

 Do you have questions about your daily life in Denmark?
-We have gathered some information to help answer some of them here.
+We have gathered some information to help answer some of your questions here.

 If you change address within Denmark, you must inform the Citizen Service (Borgerservice) in the municipality that you move to of your new address.
 You must do so within five days of moving into your new home.
 If you live in rented accommodation, you may be entitled to receive housing benefits.